 Systems and Application Monitoring with Prometheus

-Prometheus monitoring solution is a free and open-source solution for monitoring metrics, events, and alerts.
-It collects and records metrics from servers, containers, and applications.
-In addition to providing a flexible query language (PromQL), and powerful visualization tools, it also provides an alerting mechanism that sends notifications when needed.
+Prometheus is a free and open‑source monitoring solution that collects and records metrics from servers, containers, and applications.
+It provides a flexible query language (PromQL) and powerful visualisation tools, and includes an alerting mechanism that sends notifications when needed.

 Prerequisites

-You should also have basic administrative knowledge and an account that has sudo access on the above box.
+- Basic administrative knowledge and an account with sudo access on that machine.

 Installation